Barrackpore railway station: Route

 It takes about 35–40 minutes by suburban train to reach Barrackpore from Sealdah.
-As they are located in a suburban region of Kolkata, most municipalities of Barrackpore are connected by local train with Kolkata.
+As it is located in the suburban region of Kolkata, most municipalities of the Barrackpore Subdivision are connected by local train (slow and semi fast) services with Kolkata and Sealdah and fast services to surrounding areas in and around the state.
 The Sealdah–Ranaghat line runs through this sub-division and connects to Bongaon, Dankuni, Howrah, Burdwan, and Bandel.
 It is part of the Kolkata Suburban Railway system.
-The Circular and Metro Railways of Kolkata also offer an accessible means of transit to and from the sub-division.
+The Circular Railways also runs services to and from the station.

 Station complex

-The platform is very much well sheltered.
-It has many facilities including water and sanitation.
-There is a proper approach road to this station.
-It is in proximity to the BT Road.
+The platforms are fully sheltered.
+It has a large number of facilities including manned ticket counters, automatic ticketing machines, drinking water taps and sanitation facilities.
+The Second class waiting room is present on Platform 1, proximate to the Station Master’s office.
+It is present at the interchange between the Ghoshpara Road and S. N. Banerjee Road.
+It is in close proximity to the BT Road.